 Our Home Emergency Alarm Response Team (HEART) provide and install assistive technology within people's homes including fall sensors, bed sensors, and other equipment.
 The team also provides a 24/7 response service where sensors indicate the need for rapid action.
+In 2024 we installed assistive technology for 1,711 people and our response service dealt with 7,665 alerts raised through the alarm system.

-The council also supports a Digital Inclusion Programme led by Citizens Advice Doncaster.
-Joint work alongside the Integrated Care Board is supporting both people with care and support needs and carers.
+The Council also supports a Digital Inclusion Programme led by Citizens Advice Doncaster.
+Joint work alongside the NHS Integrated Care Board is supporting both people with care and support needs and carers.
 There are strong examples of positive outcomes for people who would otherwise have been unaware of the opportunities that digital connection provides, or unable to afford access on top of other cost of living demands.
 30 community led events have been held in Doncaster this financial year to help us promote our digital inclusion support offer.

-We recognise there is much more we need to do to help Doncaster people with care and support needs benefit from the technology opportunities that are part of 21st century life for many.
+There is much more we need to do to help Doncaster people with care and support needs benefit from the technology opportunities that are part of 21st century life for many.
 We are setting up an assistive technology library where people are able to see the technology available and take items home for a short time to work out whether they would be beneficial in supporting them at home.
 We are also investing in a strategic lead for assistive technology to help us accelerate progress.